cocos-creator/docs-3d-deprecated/en/editor/extension/messages.md

 # Message system

-There are many independently running processes in Cocos Creator 3D, and these processes are isolated from each other.
+There are many independently running processes in **Cocos Creator 3D**, and these processes are isolated from each other.
-So when you need to interact with other functions in the editor, you need to interact through "messages".
+When you need to interact with other functions in the editor, you need to interact through **messages**.

-The "message system" in the editor is a function expansion package of IPC (Interprocess Communication).
+The **message system** in the editor is a function expansion package of IPC (Interprocess Communication).
 This system bears the burden of communication and interaction in the entire editor.

-## Message type
+## Message Types

 Message interaction is divided into two situations: